Matt-Olek/FastAutoAugment-Time-Series/README.md

 python results/plot_result_table.py
 ```

-And access the last computed results :
+And access the last computed results in **results/metrics_comparison.png** :

 ![Results](results/metrics_comparison.png)

+> We can see that significant improvements are made on some datasets, while others are not improved, or even worsened.
+Therefore, we propose to study the impact of the transformations on the datasets and try to understand why some datasets are improved and others are not.

+# 📈 Results